sou350121/A-Tutorial-on-Thompson-Sampling/README.md

 # Python Implementation of 'A Tutorial on Thompson Sampling'

-Python replication for 'A Tutorial on Thompson Sampling',, written by by Daniel J. Russo, Benjamin Van Roy, Abbas Kazerouni, Ian Osband and Zheng Wen in 2018.
+Python replication for 'A Tutorial on Thompson Sampling', written by by Daniel J. Russo, Benjamin Van Roy, Abbas Kazerouni, Ian Osband and Zheng Wen in 2018.

 > If you have any confusion about the code or want to report a bug, please open an issue instead of emailing me directly.